WillemToorenburgh/owi-ansible-test/README.md

 ---

 Roles and collections from Galaxy are installed in `galaxy/roles` and `galaxy/collections` respectively.
-Install requirements using `ansible-galaxy install -r requirements.yml`

-Things used from Galaxy:

-* Role - `geerlingguy.docker`: The excellent Jeff Geerlings is an Ansible community hero, and I trust his efforts.
-No need to reinvent this particular wheel.
-* Collection - `prometheus.prometheus` (specifically for the `node_exporter` role): This repeatedly came up while I was researching Prometheus and Ansible.
-As it's blessed by both the Ansible and Prometheus communities, I decided to trust it.
-I'm unfamiliar with Prometheus, and writing this installation manually would likely cause a significant delay.

----

-To set up Vault:

-* Copy `.ansiblevault-example` to `.ansiblevault`
-* Replace the example password in `.ansiblevault` with the real password
-* Make the file executable: `chmod +x ./.ansiblevault`

 ---